 Did you know that more than 70% of the thousands of pets listed on PetRescue every day are in pet foster care, not shelters?
 Our nationwide community of 1000+ rescue groups and shelters rely heavily on the kindness of pet lovers to help save lives by opening their homes to a homeless pet until a permanent family is found.

-It’s a vital lifesaving community service and we desperately need more pet loving folk across our great nation to find a little room in their life to foster a rescue pet.
+It’s a vital lifesaving community service and we desperately need more pet-loving folk across our great nation to find a little room in their lives to foster a rescue pet.
 You’ll be surprised just how easy and rewarding it can be!

 For young singles, couples and retirees whose lifestyle doesn’t suit adoption, or families with space for just one more pet, fostering is a great way to help homeless pets, help your community and enjoy all the unconditional love a rescue pet brings.